 Here are the best places to see in Phi Phi islands.
-Of course since they are so popular they can be really busy so it is usually recommended to stay overnight in Phi Phi and try to reach them early morning to beat the crowds.
+Of course, as they are so popular they can be really busy so it is usually recommended to stay overnight in Phi Phi and try to reach them early morning to beat the crowds.
 This is particularly true for the famous Maya Bay from the movie ‘The Beach’ which can be literally swamped with tourist!
 (See some discounted prices for ferries between Phuket and Phi Phi)

-Maya Bay does not need to be introduced.
+There is no need to introduce Maya Bay.
 Leornardo de Caprio took care of this is the not so great movie ‘The Beach’ ().
 However despite a 19% satisfaction on Rotten Tomatoes movie rating the beach itself is probably a bigger hit that the movie was.
 Just like at James Bond Island with the equally mediocre James Bond movie (45% on Rotten Tomatoes), crowds are pouring non-stop and all day in this once idyllic enclosed bay.
 Oh yes it is superb and worth going!
 But make sure you come early and get your photos before the crowds!

 The Phi Phi Viewpoint is relatively easy to reach and the view from up there is certainly rewarding.
 The climb starts in the back of Phi Phi village and is well paved.
 Take some water and maybe a hat.
 It’s not so hard but since the wind doesn’t get through it can get really hot.
 At the top of the hill you will be asked to pay a small fee to reach the viewpoint 1, but don’t stop there and keep climbing to the better viewpoint 2!